dannyyu92/barebones/README.md

 API
 ---
 * Routes
-* ApiConstraints
+* Api Constraints (Version control)
-* Configs/Ping endpoint
+* Configurations/Ping endpoint

 Dependencies
 ---
-Barebones requires the latest version of Ruby (2.2.2), Rails (4.2.3), and PostgreSQL (9.4) on your local machine.
+Barebones requires the latest version of Ruby (2.2.3), Rails (4.2.3), and PostgreSQL (9.4) on your local machine.

 License